GeoPlatform/geoplatform-demos/README.md

 for running locally.

-**To add demos:**
+**Adding Demos**
 * Jekyll pages can be created in either [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or HTML.
 Jekyll converts the Markdown to HTML during the build process.
 For an example, see the [QGIS demo](/blob/gh-pages/docs/qgis-example.md).
 * For an example off adding JS and CSS to your web page see the [JSFiddle demo](/blob/gh-pages/docs/fiddle-example.md).
 * Test locally until you are satisfied with you changes (See above for testing your changes).
-* Upate the [Demos JSON Index](https://geoplatform.github.io/geoplatform-demos/demos.json) with the link to your demo and add a 108x108 logo for your demo to docs/assets/images.
 * Create a [PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to push the changes to the gh-pages branch.

+**Showcasing Demos**
+* Upate the [Demos JSON Index](https://geoplatform.github.io/geoplatform-demos/demos.json) with the link to your demo
+* Add a 108x108 logo for your demo to docs/assets/images for an example [see](https://geoplatform.github.io/geoplatform-demos/assets/images/qgis-example-logo.png).
+* Add tags such as Geospatial and JSFiddle so your demo will be more easily discovered.

 **In addition to Jekyll, GitHub Pages can be built and deployed using React or Angular**